Semantic-Observations/obs-models/examples/csvtotriples/readme.md

 ```

-In the above code block, an Observation with key `o1` is of an Entity `e1`, has a Measurement `m1`, and a Context of Observation `o2`.
+In the above code block, an Observation with key `o1` is of an Entity `foo:myentity`, has a Measurement `m1`, and a Context of Observation `o2`.
 The keys uniquely specify linkages between instances of concepts within the template.
 In the above example, a lower case letter matching the first letter of the corresponding to a semantic concept (i.e. o for Observation)  is followed by a number but this is just used for clarity and the only requirement is that keys must be non-zero-length strings.
 Moving one level of indentation (column) over to the right, the above code block specifies that Measurement `m1` is of a Characteristic `foo:mycharacteristic`, was measured according to Standard `foo:mystandard`, and has a Conversion `foo:myconversion` and all values should have the RDF datatype of `xsd:decimal`.